DynamicsShop/SD-Bulk-Mailer/SD-Bulk-Mailer-Release-Notes.md

 - AppSource App - A change was made to the licence expiry notification.
 The logic for checking for expiry dates was reworked.

-- AppSource App - The status detail displayed on the Drafts in Error is updated to display a meaningful message Graph API i used to send emails and the Graph API token has expired.
+- AppSource App - The status detail displayed on the Drafts in Error is updated to display a meaningful message Graph API is used to send emails and the Graph API token has expired.

 - AppSource App - Enhancements were made to the App Request Subscription page.